Improve the environment in the welding cells and on the manufacturing floor

 “A lot of other ventilation systems I’ve seen, when you turn it on you can’t hear over it at all,” Reed says.
 “These, once you turn them on, you hear them when they first start up, but after that you don’t really notice them.
 It’s running right now, and we’re standing next to it talking.”

 The addition of the FILTAIR centralized fume extraction systems has further improved employee safety and productivity.

 “The air quality is so much better, and that makes for a happy employee, too,” says Chandler.

-Chandler has also been able to maintain a more consistent temperature in their manufacturing operation since the FILTAIR units were installed.
-The systems filter their own air, so in the winter, Chandler can recirculate the hot air that’s already in the building.
+Chandler has also maintained a more consistent temperature in their manufacturing operation since installing the fume extraction solutions.
+The systems filter their own air, so in the winter, Chandler can recirculate the hot air already in the building.

-“We have found ourselves in a lot less need of natural gas because we can take the already heated air in the building and recirculate it through the filtration system,” Chandler says.
+“We can take the already heated air in the building and recirculate it through the filtration system,” Chandler says.
 “It uses a lot less natural gas that we burn per year, which impacts our heating and cooling bills — to the positive.”

 Easy to maintain and use

-The low maintenance requirements of the system also help Chandler’s employees save time and money.
+The low maintenance requirements of the fume extraction solution also help Chandler’s employees save time and money.
 The company is still surprised that the filters in the FILTAIR units have lasted for so long, but appreciate the built-in design that is helping them achieve that extended filter life.